nics-tw/petsard/doc_site/content/docs/tutorial/docker-usage.md

 next: docs/tutorial/use-cases
 ---

-PETsARD provides pre-built Docker containers for easy deployment and usage.
-This guide shows you how to get started with Docker containers from GitHub Container Registry.
+PETsARD provides both pre-built Docker containers and local development environments.
+This guide shows you how to get started with Docker containers.

 ## Quick Start

-### Pull and Run Container
+### Option 1: Pre-built Containers (Recommended for Users)

 ```bash
 # Pull the latest version